 Common Questions About the Housing Market

 When is the best time to sell a house?
-All other factors aside, most markets throughout the U.S. see the highest level of active buyers in the spring.
+Most markets throughout the U.S. see the highest level of active buyers in the spring.
 A market that sees four seasons, like Detroit, will likely experience peak activity in spring, early summer and early fall.
 A hot climate like Phoenix, on the other hand, is more likely to see continued activity throughout the winter.

-Listing your house in winter or at the height of summer doesn’t mean your house won’t sell, it may just need to be more aggressively priced, or you may have to wait a bit longer for the right buyer to come along.
+Listing your house in the winter or at the height of summer doesn’t mean your house won’t sell.
+It may just need to be more aggressively priced, or you may have to wait a bit longer for the right buyer to come along.

 Is it a buyer’s or seller’s market?
 Looking at your own real estate market, check the current housing supply to determine if you’re experiencing a buyer’s or seller’s market.
 Local real estate associations, like your regional or state chapter of the National Association of Realtors, often release quarterly or monthly reports that touch on how to decipher whether your local market is in a buyer’s or seller’s market.

 Keep in mind that being in a buyer’s or seller’s market won’t prevent you from selling or buying a house.
 It may simply take more patience to find the right house, or you might have to be more flexible with the price.